knightlab-analyses/qurro-mackerel-analysis/README.md

 and [Qurro](https://github.com/biocore/qurro/).
 This is for the Qurro manuscript.

+There are some other notebooks and files in this repository that were used in the process of preparing the manuscript, also.
+Here I'll try to explain some of these.

 ## Jupyter Notebooks
 We recommend using [nbviewer](https://nbviewer.jupyter.org/) to view the notebooks in this repository: